msu-cmse-courses/cmse495-SS24/0123-ASSIGNMENT_git_Team_Charter.md

 # Avoid Spaces in file names

 When you name all of the files and folders inside of a repository, it is important that your names **_DO NOT include spaces_**.
 Although all modern computer's have ways to accept names with spaces do not use them.
-Instead use underscores (_) or ```CamleCase``` (No spaces and capital letters at the beginning of each word in the name).
-Avoiding spaces in your names will **_ALWAYS_** save time in the long run.
+Instead use underscores (\_) or ```CamleCase``` (No spaces and capital letters at the beginning of each word in the name).
+Avoiding spaces in your names will **_Alaways_** save time in the long run.

 ----